 - Human chorionic gonadotropin (hCG)—hormone produced within the placenta

 The triple screen is a screening test, not a diagnostic test.
 This means the test can only assess risk.
 It cannot diagnose a condition.
-A woman’s individual risk of having a child with birth defects is calculated using the levels of AFP, estriol, and hCG combined with the mother’s age, weight, and race.
+A woman’s risk of having a child with birth defects is calculated using the levels of AFP, estriol, and hCG combined with the mother’s age, weight, and race.

 The test results are expressed as odds.
-For example, “the odds this baby has Down syndrome are now greater than, less than, or equal to” what was expected based on the mother’s age and medical history.
+For example, “the odds this baby has Down syndrome are now greater than, less than, or equal to” what was expected based on the mother’s age and health history.

-If the triple screen shows increased risk, additional testing is done, as well as a referral to a genetic specialist.
+If the triple screen shows increased risk, more testing is done, as well as a referral to a genetic specialist.
 It is important to remember that the test only points to the likelihood of an outcome—it is not diagnostic.
 Many women with a positive screening test do not have a child with a birth defect.
 This is considered a false positive result.

 In a urine test, you will be asked to collect a sample of your urine in a sterile container.
 The urine is sent to a laboratory for evaluation.
 Urine tests may be done to check for: